anujtewari17/iaqualink-spa-control/backend/README.md

 - `SESSION_TIMEOUT`: Session timeout in milliseconds (default: 43200000)
 - `ACCESS_KEY`: Optional key required in `x-access-key` header for all API requests
 - `JET_PUMP_COMMAND`: Device command for the spa jets (default: `aux_4`)
+- `ALLOWED_LOCATIONS`: Semicolon separated latitude,longitude pairs allowed to access the app
+- `HEARTBEAT_URL`: Optional URL pinged every 14 minutes to keep the service awake
+### Render Cron Setup
+On Render's free tier the service sleeps after 15 minutes.
+Configure Render Cron jobs:
+1. **Heartbeat** – GET `/health` every 14 minutes to keep the service awake.
+2. **Nightly shutdown** – POST `/api/shutdown` at **12:05 AM America/Los_Angeles**.
+The backend also schedules an automatic shutdown three hours after the spa is turned on, so cron is only needed for the nightly cutoff and keeping the service awake.

 ## Deployment Options